My Story & Specialities

 Growing up, I always wanted to be a teacher.
-I discovered psychology as an undergraduate student at the University of North Carolina at Chapel Hill, where I majored in Psychology and English.
-Soon began my passion for helping students who struggle to learn within our traditional education system.
+That changed when I discovered psychology as an undergraduate and soon began my passion for helping students who struggle to learn within our traditional education system.
 As I worked as a School Psychologist, I became increasingly interested in where behavior comes from and how it interferes with learning.

-For school-age children and adolescents, I provide cognitive-behavioral therapy (CBT) and am well-versed in the Social Thinking curriculum developed by Michelle Garcia Winner, SLP.
-In 2017, I completed a Professional Certification in the DIR/Floortime model through The Profectum Foundation, which has greatly enhanced my work with young children on the autism spectrum.
+I provide a mix of cognitive-behavioral therapy (CBT) and play therapy that is tailored to each child.
+In 2017, I received a Professional Certification in the DIR/Floortime model through The Profectum Foundation, which has greatly enhanced my work with young children diagnosed with Autism.